nabielmada/nabielmada/README.md

 - ⚡ Excited to create projects and to help others
 - 🌱 I’m currently learning design and code (Web Developer)
 - 😄 I'm natively speak Indonesian and is learning english.
-- 💕 I'm currently fall in love with VueJs and NodeJs and the most important is Coffee
+- 💕 I'm currently fall in love with Javascript and the most important is Coffee
 - 📫 You can reach me at my instagram [@nabielmada](https://instagram.com/nabielmada)